 Under the referendum rules we cannot spend more than $50,000 promoting and gathering signatures for the referendum petition.
 This makes it difficult to get the word out there.

-You can help by signing up to be a volunteer, downloading the approved form and collecting friends and family signatures, taking an advertisement in your local paper, connecting us with influencers or well know people that wish to help spread the word etc.
+You can help by signing up to be a volunteer, downloading the approved form and collecting friends and family signatures, taking an advertisement in your local paper, connecting us with influencers or well known people that wish to help spread the word etc.

 If you wish to advertise the petition you are welcome to do so.
 Please note that the rules prevent us from providing you with material for any such advertisement.
 However, we are more than happy to discuss any advertising with you.